politicsconservative

 Washington, D.C., USAWednesday, May 6, 2026

-House Oversight Committee chair James Comer welcomed the department’s action as a positive step but urged that full internal documents be released to confirm accurate reporting and hold those responsible accountable.
-Meanwhile, the city’s mayor has requested an independent audit by the inspector general.
+House Oversight Committee Chair James Comer hailed the department’s decision as a "positive step" but demanded full internal documents be released to ensure accurate reporting and accountability.

-Chief Carroll said training on proper data entry is underway and that crime statistics still guide daily patrol decisions.
-He expressed confidence in the numbers while acknowledging the need for transparency.
+Chief Carroll, defending the integrity of the department’s crime statistics, stated that training on proper data entry is underway and that crime data continues to guide daily patrol decisions.
+While expressing confidence in the numbers, he acknowledged the critical need for transparency in rebuilding public trust.

 Actions